David Harum

-David Harum; A Story of American Life is a best-selling novel of 1898 by Edward Noyes Westcott, whose principal legacy is the colloquial use of the term horse trading.
+David Harum; A Story of American Life is a best-selling novel of 1898 by Edward Noyes Westcott.

 Literary significance and criticism

 Written by retired Syracuse, New York banker Edward Noyes Westcott, the work was rejected by six publishers before being accepted for publication by D. Appleton & Company.
 Published in the fall of 1898, some six months after the author's death, it sold an impressive 400,000 copies during the following year.
 Although the book contains the mandatory love story, the character and philosophy of the title character, small town banker and horse trader David Harum, expressed in the dialect of 19th-century rural central New York is the focus of the book.

 The main appeal of the work seems to have been to businessmen, attracted by its approval of a much more relaxed code of business ethics than was presented in most novels of the time.
 Harum was an inveterate horse-trader and considered engaging in the dubious practices long associated with this activity as morally justified by the expectation that similar practices would be employed by his adversary.
 In principle, he contended that this made horse-trading quite different from other lines of business, yet in practice most business dealings seemed to him to be a species of horse trading, justifying considerable deviation from conventional standards of probity.